scafeman/vmware-module-build-examples/README.md

 The repository contains the following Build Examples:

+- `vcd_independent_disk`: This example demonstrates how to use the [vcd_independent_disk](https://github.com/global-vmware/vcd_independent_disk) Terraform Module to Deploy Named Disks into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_network_routed_v2`: This example demonstrates how to use the [vcd_network_routed_v2](https://github.com/global-vmware/vcd_network_routed_v2) Terraform Module to Deploy Data Center Group Organization Networks into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_nsxt_dynamic_security_group`: This example demonstrates how to use the [vcd_nsxt_dynamic_security_group](https://github.com/global-vmware/vcd_nsxt_dynamic_security_group) Terraform Module to Deploy NSX-T Dynamic Security Groups into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_nsxt_ip_set`: This example demonstrates how to use the [vcd_nsxt_ip_set](https://github.com/global-vmware/vcd_nsxt_ip_set) Terraform Module to Deploy NSX-T IP Sets into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_nsxt_nat_rule`: This example demonstrates how to use the [vcd_nsxt_nat_rule](https://github.com/global-vmware/vcd_nsxt_nat_rule) Terraform Module to Deploy NSX-T NAT Rules into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_nsxt_network_dhcp`: This example demonstrates how to use the [vcd_nsxt_network_dhcp](https://github.com/global-vmware/vcd_nsxt_network_dhcp) Terraform Module to Deploy NSX-T DHCP Pools for Routed Networks into the Rackspace SDDC Flex VMware Cloud Director Platform.
+- `vcd_security_tag`: This example demonstrates how to use the [vcd_security_tag](https://github.com/global-vmware/vcd_security_tag) Terraform Module to Deploy Security Tags into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_vapp`: This example demonstrates how to use the [vcd_vapp](https://github.com/global-vmware/vcd_vapp) Terraform Module to deploy Virtual Applications into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_vapp_vm`: This example demonstrates how to use the [vcd_vapp_vm](https://github.com/global-vmware/vcd_vapp_vm) Terraform Module to deploy a Virtual Application and Virtual Machines into the Rackspace SDDC Flex VMware Cloud Director Platform.
 - `vcd_vm`: This example demonstrates how to use the [vcd_vm](https://github.com/global-vmware/vcd_vm) Terraform Module to deploy Virtual Machines into the Rackspace SDDC Flex VMware Cloud Director Platform.